© Todos los derechos reservados

 There are Few Things more Satisfying and Pure than Creating Art with Earth

 Overview of Experience

-After a year of oggling at the work created in Coatlicue´s studio, we finally started to get our hands into the clay.
+After two years of oggling at the work created in Coatlicue´s studio, we finally started to get our hands into the clay.
 (We´ll spare you images of our first couple of attempts.)
 There are few things more satisfying and pure than creating art with earth.
 That being said, we are excited to work with three generations of women in this studio to bring to you our new “Hands in Clay” experiences, where we´ll have the opportunity to do just that.
 Let´s learn about this ancestral practice and beautiful art form, followed by a chance to feel the earth between our fingers.